micro-ROS/micro_ros_renesas2estudio_component/micro_ros_transports.md

       - `extra_sources/microros_transports/canfd_transport.c`
 2. Double click on the `configuration.xml` file of your project and go to the `Stacks` tab.
 3. Select `New Stack -> Driver -> Connectivity -> r_can_fd`.
-4. Go to Clocks tab:
+4. Go to `Clocks` tab:
-   1. Configure CANFDCLK clock to match 40 MHz
+   1. Configure `CANFDCLK` clock to match 40 MHz.
-   2. Make sure PCLBK clock is set to 50 MHz and PCLAK to 100 MHz.
+   2. Make sure `PCLKB` clock is set to 50 MHz and `PCLKA` to 100 MHz.

       *Example clock configuration:*